-VOLUNTEER SUPERVISOR ORIENTATION FOR SNOW SPORT TRIPS
+VOLUNTEER SUPERVISOR ORIENTATION FOR OUT-OF-SCHOOL TRIPS FOR WINTER SPORTS

 - 1. A meeting with the principal and/or teacher in charge, the volunteer supervisors and other teaching staff is highly recommended.
-The purpose of this meeting is to review the duties of supervisors, and what is expected of supervisors on snow sport trips. - 2.
+The purpose of this meeting is to review the duties of supervisors, and what is expected of supervisors. - 2.
 Volunteers must be competent in the sport they are supervising.
 Ability should be assessed prior to assigning volunteer duties.
 The most experienced volunteers should be assigned to the more advanced groups of students.
-If activities such as snowboarding, tubing or snowblading are permitted, the supervisors assigned to these activities should have experience in the activity. - 3.
+If activities such as Snowboarding, Cross-Country Skiing, Snow Tubing, Snowshoeing are permitted, the supervisors assigned to these activities should have experience in the activity. - 3.
 One supervisor will be assigned to base camp for emergencies, and to assist with supervision over lunch.
-This is the only supervisory position that can be filled by a non-skier/snowboarder.
+This is the only supervisory position that can be filled by a non-skier/non-snowboarder.

-The supervisor at the base camp should identify where the emergency facilities are located, have a list of students with emergency contact numbers, know the location of a phone, identify and understand the resort's emergency procedures for transporting injured students to hospital.
+The supervisor at the base camp should identify where the emergency facilities are located, have a list of students with emergency contact numbers, know the

-- 4. Supervisors will circulate and maintain a visible presence on the trails/runs commensurate with the abilities of students.
+- location of a phone, identify and understand the resort's emergency procedures for transporting injured students to hospital. - 4.
+Supervisors will circulate and maintain a visible presence on the trails/runs commensurate with the abilities of students.
 Supervisors should arrange "check-in" times during the day for their groups to meet and review progress. - 5.
 While students are receiving their lessons, supervisors will review instructions provided by the resort previously referred to in the "Planning for Ski and Snowboarding Education Programs section (Page 5).
-When completed, the supervisors will proceed to the trails/runs to conduct "in the area" supervision for their group. - 6.
-The volunteer supervisors will be instructed on the school and the resort's code of behaviour.
+When completed, the supervisors will proceed to the trails/runs to conduct "in-thearea" supervision for their group. - instructed on the school and the resort's code of behaviour.
 The supervisor will be informed as to what to do in the event of misconduct on the part of the student and that the ski resort will cancel the lift pass for any offenders.
-Supervisors are expected to assist (not replace) resort staff in enforcing rules and safety practices.
-Volunteer supervisors should bring persistent offenses to the attention of teachers or resort staff.
+Supervisors are expected to assist (not replace) resort personnel in enforcing rules and safety practices.
+Volunteer supervisors should bring persistent offenses to the attention of teachers or resort personnel.
 Do not ignore dangerous behaviour! - 7.
-Both parent volunteer and teacher supervisors should be identified with a system i.e. armband, vest etc. provided by the ski area/school. - 8.
-Volunteer Supervisors will be asked to sign a disclaimer holding the school board harmless from claims for injuries they sustain while supervising snow sport education trips.
-The disclaimer should advise the volunteer that the school board does not have accident or WSIB insurance for them.
+Both parent volunteer and teacher supervisors should be identified with a system example: armband, vest etc. provided by the resort or school.

-9. All participants must wear an appropriate snow sport helmet for school excursions to OSRA member facilities.
-(NOTE: Helmet use is not required for Cross Country Ski / Snowshoeing Programs).
+- 8. Volunteer Supervisors will be asked to sign a disclaimer holding the school board harmless from claims for injuries they sustain while supervising education trips.
+The disclaimer should advise the volunteer that the school board does not have accident or WSIB insurance for them. - 9.
+All participants must wear an appropriate snow sport helmet for an out-of-school trip to OSRA member facilities.
+(NOTE: Helmet use is not required for Cross-Country Ski / Snowshoeing Programs).

-OSBIE recommends that schools adopt a similar mandatory snow sport helmet policy as noted above for all participants of the school excursion, regardless of facility location.
+OSBIE recommends that schools adopt a similar mandatory snow sport helmet policy as noted above, for all participants of an out-of-school trip regardless of facility.